 Why might I care?

 Of course, if you are a developer on a small project, say 2 to 5 developers, you might not need multiple shared branches at all, so this discussion may seem esoteric and irrelevant.
-You may well think that git when used in a small setting it's a lot like other VCS's when used in a small setting, except that it's fresh and cool.
+You may well think that git when used in a small setting is a lot like other VCS's when used in a small setting, except that it's fresh and cool.
 In the rest of this piece I'd like to counsel you on ways that git's core design goals could surprise you in potentially unpleasant ways.

 The key issue is this: even when used purely locally by one person, git is designed to forget things.
 Usually the things it forgets are things you have already forgotten and will never need again, in which case that's great.
 But most git users have no idea what git intends to forget, so unpleasant surprises are theoretically possible.
 For example, let's say you tend to develop on your laptop (a key motivator of DVCS systems in general).
 Because your laptop might break, be stolen, or might fall into a river, you set up a repository somewhere else.
 This is also useful if you are collaborating closely with with a small group of other people.
 Let's say one day something bad does happen and the git repository on your laptop is lost.
 No problem, right?
 You've been diligently pushing stuff to the non-laptop repository, so everything should be there.
 Right?